Source (GitHub)

 Chart showing participation in global leaderboard

 Bar chart showing a clear trend over the years: more respondents are "not interested" in global leaderboard participation, but less people seem to attribute this to the timezone being problematic.
-The individual responses in the data table below show a ton of interesting (as well as concerning) responses.
+As might be expected (and can be seen in the full data table), in 2024 many "Other..." answers quote the rise of AI tools as a reason for not participating in the Global Leaderboard.
 Toggle data table for all the data.

 Chart showing number of private leaderboards one is involved in

 Bar chart showing no big surprises: number of private leaderboards stays the same over the years.
-Most folks sit in 0 or 1 private leaderboard, about 15% in 2 leaderboards, 7% in 3 leaderboards, 2% in 4 leaderboards, and 3% in 5 or more leaderboards.
+Same as last year, most folks sit in 0 or 1 private leaderboard, about 15% in 2 leaderboards, 6% in 3 leaderboards, 2% in 4 leaderboards, and 3% in 5 or more leaderboards.
 Toggle data table for all the data.

 Chart showing when respondents completed each of the AoC years